NaamaBarIlan/data-structures-and-algorithms/Challenges/InsertionSort/BLOG.md

 #### Pass 1:
 ![Image]()

-In the first pass of the insertion sort
+In the first pass of the insertion sort we set the key element J to index 1, which is 4, and compare it with the previous element in the array, which is 8.
+Since 8 is greater than 4, we move the element 8 to be in the next position and insert the key 4 into the previous position.

 #### Pass 2:
 ![Image]()